Onslivion/OPNsense-LogStash-Sentinel/README.md

 ## Installation

 ### LogStash
 1. Install an OpenJDK runtime (preferably headless).
-At the current time, I have used OpenJDK JRE 17.
+I will be using OpenJDK JRE 17.
 ```
 sudo apt install openjdk-17-jre-headless
 ```